influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/tools/measurements-internal.md

 ####  writeBlocked

-* The number of writes blocked (and thus ) because the number of concurrent HH requests exceeds the limit.
+* The number of writes blocked because the number of concurrent HH requests exceeds the limit.
 * Data type: integer

 ####  writeDropped

-* The number of writes dropped from the HH queue and appeared to be corrupted and was therefore dropped.
+* The number of writes dropped from the HH queue because the write appeared to be corrupted.
 * Data type: integer

 ####  writeNodeReq